MLRadfys/Deep-Learning-Dose-Prediction/README.md

 # Deep-Learning-Dose-Prediction

-This repository contains the code used for our paper “VMAT dose prediction and deliverable treatment plan generation for prostate cancer patients using a densely connected volumetric deep learning model”.
+This repository contains the code used for our paper _“VMAT dose prediction and deliverable treatment plan generation for prostate cancer patients using a densely connected volumetric deep learning model”_. <br>
 In our work we used a densely connected convolutional neural network based on a UNet architecture, to predict volumetric modulated arc therapy (VMAT) dose distributions for prostate cancer patients.
-Model training as performed using so called image triplets, which can be considerered as 2.5D data.
+Model training as performed using so called image triplets, which can be considerered as 2.5D data. <br>
 In addition, we generated deliverable, optimized treatment plans based on the dose predicions, using a (to our knowledge), novel treatment planning workflow, based on a nearest neighbor (NN) metric.

-The repository is split into three different parts:
+The repository contains the following parts:

 - **Preprocessing:** generates 2D and 2.5D (triplets) data from 3D volumes
-- **Training:** Provides a densely connected UNet architecture that can be trained for VMAT dose predictions from triplets
+- **Training:** Provides a densely connected UNet architecture that can be trained for VMAT dose predictions with triplets (2.5D data)
-- **NN search:** A script to find a similar dose distribution from a database using the mean squared error as a similarity metric
+- **Dose search:** A script to find a similar dose distribution from a database of dose distributions using the mean squared error (MSE) as a similarity metric

-The different scripts should be run in the given numerical order.

 ## Before you start

 ### Setup and requirements

-Clone the repository using Git Bash or the console  ``git clone https://ADRESS_TO_THE_GITHUB_REPOSITORY``. <br>
+- Clone the repository using Git Bash or the console  ``git clone https://ADRESS_TO_THE_GITHUB_REPOSITORY``. <br>

-Create a virtual environment by typing ``virtualenv env_name`` into the console.
+- Create a virtual environment by typing ``virtualenv env_name`` into the console.
   Once the virtual environment has been set up, it can be activated using ``source env_name/bin/activate``

-Install the required libraries in the requirement.txt with  ``pip3 install -r requirements.txt``
+- Install the required libraries in the requirement.txt with  ``pip3 install -r requirements.txt``

-Now all needed packages should have been installed into the virtual environment and the scripts can be run.
+Now all needed packages should have been installed into the virtual environment and the scripts can be run. <br>

-We recommend to run model training with the NVIDIA driver 450.80.02 and cuDNN CUDA version 10.1, which are the driver versions used and tested.
+We recommend to run model training with the **NVIDIA driver 450.80.02** and **cuDNN CUDA version 10.1**, which are the driver versions used and tested.

 ### Configuration File

 All configuration parameters needed for training the model are stored in the ``config.ini`` file located in settings folder.
-**Adjust the path to the dataset and the training/validation split csv file according to your setup.**
+The configuration file must be adjusted, according to the file paths as well as training/validation split files used.

+#### CSV cross-validation files

-For the configuration file, it is possible to either give a folder name or a specific file.
+When the 2.5D dataset is created, the dataset is automatically split into 5-fold cross validation files.
+In the configuration file ist is possible to either provide the path to the cross-validation folder folder or a specific file.
 If a .csv file is given, a single model will be trained.
 If a folder is given, a cross-validation is run, training 5 different models.
 The .csv files in the folder should follow the naming convention ``d_split_kx.csv``, where x is a number between 0-4.

 ## Preprocessing